+- You may have a delay in your return to fertility.
 After stopping Depo-Provera, it may be 10 months or more before you begin ovulating again.
-If you want to become pregnant in the next one to two years, Depo-Provera might not be the right birth control method for you.
+If you want to become pregnant in the next one year or so, Depo-Provera might not be the right birth control method for you.

-Depo-Provera doesn't protect against sexually transmitted infections.
-In fact, some studies suggest that hormonal contraceptives such as Depo-Provera may increase a woman's risk of HIV.
-It is not clear whether this association is due to the hormone or behavioral issues related to the use of reliable contraception.
-In light of these findings, the World Health Organization and other medical groups are re-examining the research on hormonal contraception and risk of HIV.
+- Depo-Provera doesn't protect against sexually transmitted infections.
+In fact, some studies suggest that hormonal contraceptives such as Depo-Provera may increase a woman's risk of chlamydia and HIV.
+It isn't known whether this association is due to the hormone or behavioral issues related to the use of reliable contraception.
+Using condoms will decrease your risk of a sexually transmitted infection.
 If you're concerned about HIV, talk with your health care provider.
-He or she may suggest using condoms in addition to Depo-Provera.

 - Abdominal pain